-- 1. Connect the on-load tap-changer take-off lead to the take-off lead connection using the cable shoe and screw.
+- 1. Connect the on-load tap-changer take-off lead to any through-hole on the take-off ring using the cable shoe and screw.
 The cable shoe and fastening materials are not included in the scope of delivery. - 2.
-Take suitable measures to ensure the screw connection cannot come loose or settle (e.g. by using clamping washers).
+Take suitable measures to ensure the screw connection cannot come loose and settle (e.g. use clamping washers).

-Figure 37: Take-off lead connection on oil compartment
+Figure 36: Take-off ring on oil compartment